We know it. Cybersecurity and online fraud sometimes can become very complicated to understand.

 Moreover, over the past couple of years, the Cleafy Threat Intelligence Team discovered new banking malware families, such as SharkBot, Revive, and TeaBot.

-How do they threaten your customers’ accounts
+How do Trojans threaten your customers’ accounts

 Banking Trojans have the ability to attack online banking in different ways, such as downloading and sending files remotely, stealing information from a clipboard, running executable files, collecting cookies and passwords, or redirecting website traffic to malicious ones.